National and ethnic cultures of Utah: Jews

 The Jews who first settled in Salt Lake City in the 1850s were merchants and businessmen of German and Hungarian origin coming from the Eastern United States.
 They started successful stores and enterprises.
 Their number increased with the opening of the railroad.
 In 1876 there were some forty families, and by 1891 that number was already doubled.
 Several of them became prominent businessmen and citizens, occupying top positions in the city council, in the legislature, and in the chamber of commerce.
 Simon Bamberger became the first non-Mormon Governor in 1916, and Louis Marcus became mayor of Salt Lake in 1932.
 On the religious side, the Jewish community built their first synagogue in 1883, in the downtown area.
 They had problems because of the antagonism between the orthodox minded East Europeans and the liberal Germans.
 At the end they decided for separation and the building was sold.
-Another beautiful synagogue was built by the liberal group in 1891.
+Another synagogue was built by the liberal group in 1891.
 For their social events the Jewish community purchased a large and elegant building near downtown, that remained active for many years.
 In 2003 a new Jewish Community Center was purchased near the campus of the University of Utah.
 Also the synagogue has been moved from downtown, closer to a residential area.
 In 2005 the Jewish community counted about 5,000 members.